sanderclaeys/DistributionTestCases.jl/README.md

 <p align="center"><img src="docs/IEEE13_topology.png"></p>

 ## Validation
 Test feeders are validated by comparing all bus voltage magnitudes.
+When a bus is galvanically isolated from the ground, the phase-to-phase voltages are compared instead of the phase-to-ground voltages.
+(Needed for bus 610 in IEEE123)

 ## Included test feeders